webplatform/docs/Accessibility_article_ideas/index.md

 {{Flags}}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Summary_Section|Accessibility is the best practice of making your web content and services accessible to as many different web users as possible, regardless of any disabilities they may have (visual, auditory, mobility or cognitive), geographical location, device and browser used to browse the Web, etc. This is a vital consideration that should be a standard part of your day to day workflow.}}
+{{Summary_Section|Accessibility is the best practice of making your web content and services accessible to as many different web users as possible, regardless of any disabilities they may have (visual, auditory, mobility or cognitive), geographical location, device and browser used to browse the Web, etc. This is a vital consideration that should be a standard part of your day to day workflow.}}
 {{API_Listing
 |Query=[[Category:Accessibility]]
 }}